CVE-2025-22346: CWE-918 Server-Side Request Forgery (SSRF) in Faizaan Gagan Course Migration for LearnDash

 Potential Impact

-An attacker with low privileges can exploit this SSRF vulnerability to make the affected server perform unintended requests, potentially exposing or modifying sensitive information.
-The impact is limited to partial confidentiality and integrity loss, with no direct availability impact.
-There are no reports of active exploitation in the wild.
+An attacker with low privileges can exploit this SSRF vulnerability to make the server perform unintended requests, potentially accessing or modifying sensitive information within the server's network context.
+The impact is limited to partial confidentiality and integrity loss, with no direct availability impact reported.
+No known active exploitation has been reported.

 Mitigation Recommendations